logo

 Own file callbacklink | top

-Sometimes, you want to use your own file_callback, because you don't want to use TemporaryFile as storage for this upload files.
-You can do it with simple adding class, which is io.FileIO class in Python 3.x.
-Next only set Application.file_callback property.
+Sometimes, you want to use your own file_callback because you don't want to use TemporaryFile as storage for uploaded files.
+You can do it by simply adding a class that is an io.FileIO class in Python 3.x.
+Then, only set the Application.file_callback property.

 from poorwsgi import Application